lutforrahmanlipu/A-cost-effective-secure-and-efficient-network-layout-design/README.md

 # A-cost-effective-secure-and-efficient-network-layout-design
 Designed a highly cost-effective, secure, and efficient network design for an account and management company.
 Introduction
 Songlarp Harbees Corporation (SHC), an old medium size accounting and management company with approximately 30 staff and 20 PCs, is planning to revamp its entire outdated computer and network system to the one that would propel them to new e-business era.
-They are going to offer services through Internet as well as intranet for their staff.1) All devices are connected in a single network though hubs and switches.
+They are going to offer services through Internet as well as intranet for their staff.
+1) All devices are connected in a single network though hubs and switches.
 2) Connection to ISP is open to everybody via a normal router using a 10MBps broadband.
 3) Certain users have privilege to be connected to Internet via a direct cellular dongle.
 4) All users are using Windows 7 professional SP1 64bit.